mellson/Alfred-Google-Translate/README.md

 If you don't input correct language codes you will get funny results.

-If I wan't to translate from English to Danish I would type:
+Example of an English to Danish translation:

 <code>
 t en da How awesome is Alfred?